alibaba/graph-learn/docs/neg_sampling.md

 Randomly sample the negative neighbor nodes for the current nodes.

-For exmaple, sample negative items for user nodes and then sample neighbor nodes for each sampled items.
+For example, sample negative items for user nodes and then sample neighbor nodes for each sampled items.
 It means get the similar items of the items that users did not buy.

 ```python